 When a Petitioner submits an application for a domestic violence restraining order, they must set forth all of the relief requested on the DV-100 form.
-In the supporting declaration, evidentiary facts in support of each requested order must be included at item 25 on the DV-100 Request, and at item 10 or by attached declaration.
-However, there is no requirement that the Petitioner include all of the admissible evidence that is possibly relevant to the request for a longterm restraining order.
-Instead, the Petitioner need only write a "facially sufficient" petition to demonstrate to the court that there is evidence to warrant the issuance of a restraining order.
-(In re)
+In the supporting declaration, evidentiary facts in support of each requested order must be included at items 5-7 on the DV-100

-Marriage of Nadkarni (2009) 173 Cal.App.4th 1483, 1496.)
-"To be facially sufficient under the 98 99 DVPA, an application for a restraining order must allege abuse within the meaning of the DVPA," which includes engaging "in any behavior that has been or could be enjoined pursuant to Section 100 6320."
-(In re Marriage of Nadkarni, supra, 173 Cal.App.4th at p.
+98 Request or by attached declaration.
+However, there is no requirement that the Petitioner include all of the admissible evidence that is possibly relevant to the request for a long-term restraining order.
+99 Instead, the Petitioner need only write a "facially sufficient" petition to demonstrate to the court that 100 there is evidence to warrant the issuance of a restraining order.
+(In re Marriage of Nadkarni (2009) 173 101 Cal.App.4th 1483, 1496.)
+"To be facially sufficient under the DVPA, an application for a restraining 102 103 order must allege abuse within the meaning of the DVPA," which includes engaging "in any behavior that has been or could be enjoined pursuant to Section 6320."
+(In re Marriage of Nadkarni, 104 supra, 173 Cal.App.4th at p.
 1496; Fam.
 Code, § 6203, subd. (d).)
-101 Indeed, even if his/her/their petition is facially insufficient to warrant the issuance of a temporary 102 103 restraining order, the matter will still be set for a hearing, and he/she/they can attempt use evidence he/she/they has to demonstrate by a preponderance of the evidence that there has been a past act 104 105 or acts of abuse.
+Indeed, even if his/her/their 105 106 petition is facially insufficient to warrant the issuance of a temporary restraining order, the matter will still be set for a hearing, and he/she/they can attempt use evidence he/she/they has to demonstrate 107 108 by a preponderance of the evidence that there has been a past act or acts of abuse.
 (Fam.
-Code, § 6320.5, subd. (b).)
+Code, § 109 6320.5, subd. (b).)

-To require that Petitioner include in his/her/their restraining order application all of the 106 potential evidence to support he/she/they request for a restraining order puts enormous pressure 107 on Petitioner to have all of he/she/they evidence available in advance of the hearing, which may 108 prove an impossible feat.
-Petitioner may gather pieces of evidence previously unavailable to 109 110 he/she/they as he/she/they prepares for the hearing that he/she/they would wish to submit to the court.
-And, some of the instances of abuse may occur after Petitioner submits the application for a 111 domestic violence restraining order.
-There may also be violations of the temporary restraining 112 order, which are very relevant to whether or not Petitioner needs separation and protection from the 113 Respondent in the case.
-Incidents that occur after the temporary order is issued and could not 114 115 possibly be demonstrated as part of the application for the temporary restraining order may also be material and relevant to whether a restraining order should be issued, what terms it should contain, 116 and how long is should last.
-117
+110 To require that Petitioner include in his/her/their restraining order application all of the potential evidence to support his/her/their request for a restraining order puts enormous pressure 111 on Petitioner to have all of his/her/their evidence available in advance of the hearing, which may 112 113 prove an impossible feat.
+Petitioner may gather pieces of evidence previously unavailable to him/her/them as he/she/they prepares for the hearing that he/she/they would wish to submit to 114 115 the court.
+And, some of the instances of abuse may occur after Petitioner submits the application 116 for a domestic violence restraining order.
+There may also be violations of the temporary restraining order, which are very relevant to whether or not Petitioner needs separation and protection from the 117 118 Respondent in the case.
+Incidents that occur after the temporary order is issued, and could not 119 possibly be demonstrated as part of the application for the temporary restraining order, may also be 120 material and relevant to whether a restraining order should be issued, what terms it should contain, 121 and how long is should last.